 While not everyone gets nervous when they're with someone new, it is totally normal to feel a bit self-conscious or awkward, or to wonder what's "OK" and what isn't.
 As sex and relationship therapist Courtney Geter, LMFT, tells Bustle, "These feelings can be triggered by thoughts about your sexual performance, body image issues, and comparing yourself to this person's other partners or hookups."
 The nerve-racking list is endless, really.
 But it doesn't mean you have to have a bad time.

 However you define "hook up" — a one night stand, the first time you have sex with a partner-to-be, etc. — it should be as fun and healthy an experience as possible.
 So, here are some common mistakes everyone makes when doing the deed.
 Avoid them, and you should have yourself one heck of a time.

-1. Not Considering To Talk About Your Likes & Dislikes Beforehand
+1. Not Stopping To Talk About Your Likes & Dislikes

-Don't be afraid to wax poetic about your thoughts and desires before you have sex.
+While it may be momentarily awkward, don't be afraid to wax poetic about your thoughts and desires before you have sex.
 And don't feel weird about asking your partner what they like, either.
-As relationship expert David Bennett tells me, sharing what you enjoy can ensure you both have a good time.

 2. Never Speaking Up During Sex

 You might also find it tricky to share your thoughts during sex.
 And that makes a lot of sense.
 Lots of folks worry about "ruining the mood." or being too honest with a somebody new.
 But it's still so important.